tastyigniter/docs/advanced/localization.md

 In this section, we'll guide you through the steps required to make your TastyIgniter site multilingual.
 There are two main ways to install additional languages: directly from the _Manage > Settings > Languages_ page in the admin interface, or manually downloading a language pack from the TastyIgniter translations <a href="https://tastyigniter.com/translate" target="_blank">Crowdin project page</a>.

-### Installing a language pack
+### Importing translated language strings

+TastyIgniter supports the use of language packs, which are collections of translated language strings for various languages.
+These language packs can be imported to provide translations for the TastyIgniter admin interface and frontend.

+Language packs are typically provided by the TastyIgniter community and can be installed directly from the admin interface or manually downloaded from the TastyIgniter translations <a href="https://tastyigniter.com/translate" target="_blank">Crowdin project page</a>.

-TastyIgniter comes with a default language pack for the English language.
-You can install additional language packs from the _Manage > Settings > Languages_ page of the admin interface.
+You can import translated language strings from the _Manage > Settings > Languages_ page of the admin interface.

 - Navigate to the _Manage > Settings > Languages_ page in the admin interface.
-- Using the searchbox at the top of the page, search for the language you wish to install.
-For example, let's search for **Spanish (ES)**.
+- Click on the **New** button to create a new language.
+In the **Locale Code** field, enter the language code (e.g., `es` for Spanish) and the **Name** field, enter the language name (e.g., `Spanish`).
+- Click the **Save** button to create the new language.
+- Once the language is created, you will see the **Import Translations** button on the right side of the page.
+- Click on the **Import Translations** button to open the import dialog.
+- In the import dialog, you will see a list of available language packs.
-- Click on the language you wish to install, then click the **Add Language** button.
+- Click on the **Download translated strings** button to download the language packs.
-- Once installed, you can enable the language by toggling the **Status** switch to `Enabled`.
+- Once the download is complete, click on the **Close** button to reload the page and see the newly installed translated language strings
+- Go to the _Manage > Settings > Languages_ page and click on the **Set as Default** button next to the language you just created to activate it.
+- That's it!
+You have successfully installed a new language pack.

+#### Installing a language pack from the command line

+You can also install a language pack from the command line using the `igniter:language-install` Artisan command.
+This command allows you to install a language pack directly from the TastyIgniter Crowdin project page.

 Run the following command from the application directory to install a **Spanish (ES)** language pack: